VirtualPlanetaryLaboratory/vplanet/StyleGuide.rst

       be part of the unit tests, as the unit tester collects and attempts to run any file with `test` in it.
     - Use spaces, not tabs, when indenting!
-    -

-Variable and function names use a "Hungarian style."
+Variable and function names use a "Hungarian style".
 All files should begin with a doxygen-style docstring:

 .. code-block:: C